Meet The Disruptive Factory Team

 Our backgrounds touch on a wide range of industries and creative endeavors with execution depth and innovation.
 At our core, we focus on empowering our team and clients to create a more sustainable world with the avenues and tools for citizens, organizations, entrepreneurs, and companies to thrive, engage and contribute.

-References and endorsements for Phillips work can be found on LinkedIn.
+References and endorsements for Phillips’ work can be found on LinkedIn.

-Over the past twenty years, Ms. Luster has served on the board of over a dozen companies in the food, publishing, and computer technology fields as well as three non-profits, colleges and dozens of Executive boards in her community.
-She has been featured over the years in numerous articles including Working Women, Inc., Forbes, Business Ethics Magazine, NewsWeek, and Success magazine and has been on NBC, CBS and ABC News.
+Over the past twenty-five years, Ms. Luster has served on the boards and advisory boards of over twenty companies mostly in the natural food space, as well as four non-profits, colleges and dozens of executive boards in her community.
+She has been featured over the years in numerous articles including Working Women, Inc., Enterprising Women Magazine, Forbes, Business Ethics Magazine, Newsweek and Success magazine and has been on NBC, CBS and ABC News.
 Ms. Luster has been the keynote speaker for the National Association of Women Business Owners in San Francisco and New York City and has spoken at dozens of organizations, conferences and Universities Georgetown University, Stanford Business School, West Point Military Academy, Cottey Colley, and The Charter 100 Club.

 She served as President for The Smiley Group from 1998 to 2010.
 She launched Pines One Publications in 1993.
 Prior to starting her business over 15 years ago, Ms. Pines held management positions at AT&T, Neiman Marcus, Louis Vuitton, and The Gap.